-- Venue Fee – ideally you can avoid this by hosting at your school.
+- Venue Fees – Ideally you can avoid this by hosting at your school.

-- Raffle Prizes – hopefully these will be donated, but it’s always a good idea to have a contingency.
+- Raffle Prizes – Ideally these will be donated, but it’s always a good idea to have a contingency.

-Once you’ve got a comprehensive list of expenses, total it and add that number to your net fundraising goal – this all-encompassing number is your fundraiser’s actual goal.
+Once you have a comprehensive list of expenses, total it, and add that number to your net fundraising goal – this all-encompassing number is your fundraiser’s actual goal.
 Without factoring in expenses, less of your fundraiser’s earnings will go towards the cause.

 Brand Your Fundraiser